 They are those that are sent to your computer from a computer or domain that is not managed by us, but by another collaborating entity.
 Such as, for example, those used by social networks, or by external content such as Google Maps, among others.

 ACCORDING TO THE PERIOD OF TIME THEY REMAIN ACTIVE (TYPE):

 They are temporary cookies that remain in your browser's cookie file until you leave the web page, so none of them are recorded on your computer's hard drive.
 The information obtained through these cookies is used to analyze traffic patterns on the web.
 Ultimately, this allows us to provide a better experience to improve the content and make it easier to use.

 - Persistent cookies

 They are stored on the hard drive and our website reads them every time you make a new visit.
 A permanent website has a certain expiration date.
 The cookie will stop working after that date.
 We use these cookies, generally, to facilitate the purchase and registration services.

-- Technical cookies: These are those that allow the user to navigate through a website, platform or application and the use of the different options or services it exist as, for example, control traffic and data communication, identify the session, access parts of restricted access, remember the elements that make up an order, make the buying process of an order, make the application for registration or participation in an event, use security features while browsing, store content for broadcast video or sound or share content via social networks.
+- Technical cookies: These are those that allow the user to navigate through a web page, platform or application and use the different options or services that exist in it, such as, for example, controlling traffic and data communication, identifying the session, access restricted access parts, remember the elements that make up an order, carry out the purchase process of an order, make the request for registration or participation in an event, use security elements during navigation, store content for broadcasting videos or sound or sharing content through social networks.

-Cookies can be blocked or deleted through browser settings.
+Cookies can be blocked or deleted through the browser settings.
 The following links detail how to do it in each of the most used browsers.